Updated 16/06/2025

 Patio positioning

-If it is on the patio, remove a slab if you can and plant there.
-Just be sure that this soil isn’t full of builder’s rubble, and dig in plenty of fresh compost.
+If you want the climber to grow on your patio, remove a slab if you can and plant there.
+Just be sure that this soil isn’t full of builder’s rubble dig over the soil thoroughly to loosen it before planting, adding in well rotted organic manure as you dig it over.

-Plant 30-45cm away from the wall.
-Rain water can be blocked by the eaves of the house or the plant’s own foliage, so this gap helps the water reach the roots of the plant.
+Plant 30-45cm away from the wall as this avoids the plant growing in what is known as a ‘rain shadow’ where rain water falls away from the wall due to the eaves of the house protruding, so this gap helps the water reach the roots of the plant.
 It also means the roots have a more space to grow.

 Winter options

 Winter-flowering climbers also work best on a south or west facing wall.
 The soil will be more prone to drying out.
 So mulching with organic matter or with pebbles will help conserve moisture in the summer.
 Whatever the case, you will want to water well during periods of dry weather.
-Especially in the first few years after planting.
+Especially in the first few years after planting and are sure the soil is moist before applying the mulch so that you lock in existing moisture!

 Sunny spots